EVM instructions

 Size of the constructor argumentsContract size

-Yul uses a special instruction datasize to distinguish the contract code and constructor arguments, so we substitute datasize with 0 and codesize with calldatasize in ZKsync Era deployment code.
+Yul uses a special instruction datasize to distinguish the contract code and constructor arguments, so we substitute datasize with 0 and codesize with calldatasize in ZKsync deployment code.
 This way when Yul calculates the calldata size as sub(codesize, datasize), the result is the size of the constructor arguments.

 contract Example {